-With 4 floors of dedicated Duty Free goods in their department store, Shinsegae is the best place to go for one stop shopping for skincare and makeup with best deal.
+With 4 floors of dedicated Duty-Free goods in their department store, Shinsegae is the best place to go for one stop shopping for skincare and makeup with best deals.

-I basically bought all of those there at the Korean brand corner on 11th floor.
-There was a discount for innisfree if I bought in 3s and I also made a stop at 3CE and Orchid Skin.
-It saves the trouble of doing tax return myself and making sure I bought enough in a single shop.
+I basically bought all of those there at the Korean brand corner on the 11th floor.
+There was a discount for Innisfree if I bought in 3s and I also made a stop at 3CE and Orchid Skin.
+It saves the trouble of doing tax returns myself and making sure I bought enough in a single shop.

 You’ll need to have your passport and outbound flight number ready when making your purchase.
-It is also popular for Chinese tourists but fortunately they mostly cluster around the international brands.
+It is also popular for Chinese tourists but fortunately, they mostly cluster around international brands.

-Do note that some international brands require you to pick up purchase at the airport.
+Do note that some international brands require you to pick up purchases at the airport.
 I bought something from MAC and had to retrieve it at the airport.

-They’ll give you the receipt and a leaflet on the pick up location.
-Interestingly, my was in korean but I figured out in the end that the pick up is Not the shop itself.
-For terminal 2, it’s near the gate 252 on second floor.
+They’ll give you the receipt and a leaflet at the pickup location.
+Interestingly, my was in Korean but I figured out in the end that the pick-up is Not the shop itself.
+For terminal 2, it’s near gate 252 on the second floor.
 You scan the receipt at a machine by the front and wait for your number to pick it up.

 Note: if you are looking for a specific colour or line of makeup it doesn’t always carry it so it’s best to check with the staff.